juliang22/Bribri-Transducer/README.md

 a transductor that reads BriBri words and decomposes them morphologically and denotes the meaning of each morpheme.

+This FSS is coded for all conjugations of the Bribri word alö́k (to cook).

 For example:
 * aleH   -> al-eH & cook-IPFV
 * ali'   -> al-i' & cook-THEME.PFV.IMPROSP